 They do sometimes.
 Actually, it is quite a common problem that many aquarists encounter while keeping Neocaridina.
 They are small in terms of size and easily stuck in the filter due to many reasons (e.g., they may crawl into there by chance or be sucked by strong water flows, etc.).

-To avoid it, you can install a foam pre-filter or sponge in addition to your filter.
+To avoid it, you can install a foam pre-filter or sponge in addition to your aquarium filter.
 It works as a physical barrier between your shrimp and the filter’s water intake.
 If you find it quite ineffective, the highly likely chance is due to the filter’s suction.
 Slightly adjust the power to turn the flow down to resolve it.

 How do they breed?